-- 2.1 The Regulation of Investigatory Powers Act 2000 (RIPA) arose following the implementation of the Human Rights Act 1998.
-It was recognised that there is a potential for conflict between an individual's human rights, set against the rights of the State to investigate matters in relation to crime, national security, public safety, public health and the economic well-being of the country. - 2.2 RIPA seeks to provide a mechanism for authorising certain methods of investigation in a manner which seeks to ensure that the evidence gained during properly authorised activities will not be inadmissible on grounds relating to the interference with the human rights of the person subject to the investigation. - 2.3 RIPA, as its name suggests, is concerned with the "regulation" of investigatory powers, it does not itself give authorities powers to investigate matters.
+- 2.2 RIPA seeks to provide a mechanism for authorising certain methods of investigation in a manner which seeks to ensure that the evidence gained during properly authorised activities will not be inadmissible on grounds relating to the interference with the human rights of the person subject to the investigation. - 2.3 RIPA, as its name suggests, is concerned with the "regulation" of investigatory powers, it does not itself give authorities powers to investigate matters.
 Such powers are either expressly given in other legislation or are necessary and ancillary to the exercise of other powers or compliance with some other statutory duty. - 2.4 A number of activities are covered by RIPA, including the use of surveillance, the use of "covert human intelligence sources" and the interception of communications. - 2.5 The Council takes its responsibilities under RIPA seriously and seeks at all times to act in accordance with the law.
-RIPA is particularly relevant to the Council's role in connection with the detection of crime, including historically, benefit fraud as well as breaches of environmental and licensing laws. - 2.6 A few years ago, there was a significant amount of publicity given to councils' use of RIPA, and the reputation of all authorities suffered a little due to inappropriate use of RIPA by some authorities, for minor matters. - 2.7 The above issues led, to a reform of the legislation implemented by the Protection of Freedoms Act 2012.
+RIPA is particularly relevant to the Council's role in connection with the detection of crime, including benefit fraud and breaches of environmental and licensing laws. - 2.6 A few years ago, there was a significant amount of publicity given to councils' use of RIPA, and the reputation of all authorities suffered a little due to in appropriate use of RIPA by some authorities, for minor matters. - 2.7 The above issues led, to a reform of the legislation implemented by the Protection of Freedoms Act 2012.
 This fundamentally altered the way in which local authorities authorised investigatory activities under RIPA.
-Following the reforms, the Council is now required to seek the approval of a Justice of the Peace before any authorisation can take effect.
-Additionally, authorisation can only be given for investigations of more serious offences. - 2.8 Oversight for covert surveillance and property interference lies with the Office of Surveillance Commissioners; there is also an Interception of Communications Commissioner.
-The Council is required to provide returns to both, and is periodically inspected by the OSC; the most recent inspection took place in July 2014, by His Honour Judge Hodson, and another is to take place on 13 July 2017.
+Following the reforms, the Council is now required to seek the approval of a Justice of the Peace before any authorisation can take effect. - 2.8 Oversight for covert surveillance and property interference lies with the Office of Surveillance Commissioners; there is also an Interception of Communications Commissioner.
+The Council is required to provide returns to both, and is periodically inspected by the OSC; the most recent inspection took place in July 2014, by His Honour Judge Hodson. - 2.9 The Council has an approved RIPA Policy and Guidance, which has been updated as necessary.
+Further updates will be made as necessary to keep it up to date, to implement the recommendations of any inspection, and also to help make the policy easier to use. - 2.10 Several codes of practice have been issued by the Government, and procedures and guidance have been issued by the Chief Surveillance Commissioner.